codesorter2015/crossbrowserext/README.md

 * Fetch public data with XHR
 * If you want extension to talk to a server ?
 Use XmlHttpRequest
 * If you want it to presist some data?
 Use Cookies, LocalStorage or HTML5 Databases.
-* An extension is a compressed directory
+* An extension is a compressed directory.
+* If you upload your extension using the Chrome Developer Dashboard, the .crx file is created for you.\
+* When you package an extension the extension gets a permanent ID, which remains the same even after you update the extension.
 * Chrome is a global object to which all extension APIs are bound.
 * Chrome currently defines about 40 objects and 40 methods.
 "Chrome" is a name of the top-level object automatically exposed to all extensions.
 * Chrome extension has properties and methods.